canro91/canro91.github.io/_posts/2020-08-29-HowITakeNotes.md

 tags: productivity
 ---

-A time ago, I commented a discussion on dev.to titled [How do you make notes?](https://dev.to/kvanrooyen/how-do-you-make-notes-3444) Here is long my reply.
+A time ago, I commented a discussion on dev.to titled [How do you make notes?](https://dev.to/kvanrooyen/how-do-you-make-notes-3444) Here it is long my reply.

 I love plain text.
 It's future-proof.
 You can use any text editor.
 Notepad++, SublimeText, Vim, Visual Studio Code, you name it.
 I use plain text for almost everything.